-responsibilities as physicians caring for patients with Congenital
+"...One of our responsibilities as physicians caring for patients with Congenital Heart Disease

 is to know the results of the treatment that we recommend..."

 The initial aim of collecting data on the outcomes of Congenital Heart Surgery procedures across Europe was to make possible comparison of results and definition of mortality and morbidity, risk factors as well as targeting research activities.
-This requires a good quality data obtained on a large scale from numerous European congenital surgical cardiothoracic units and data validation and verification.
+This requires good quality data obtained on a large scale from numerous congenital surgical cardiothoracic units primarily from Europe (but also from other parts of the world) as well as data validation and verification.

-It is hoped that this also will result in improved early and late survival as well as the quality of life of surgically treated patients with Congenital Heart Disease across Europe.
+It is hoped that study of the wealth of information collected in the Database will also result in improved early and late survival as well as in enhanced quality of life of surgically treated patients with Congenital Heart Disease across Europe and the world.

-Further goal of data collection is to enable predictive statistical analysis and comparison of results according to pathologies and procedures, from centers and countries will help to define official European standards available for health care organizations, media and legal assistance.
+Further goal of data collection is to enable predictive statistical analysis and comparison of results according to pathologies and procedures from various centers and countries, which will help to define official European standards available for health care organizations, legal assistance, and public information.

-The European Congenital Heart Surgeons Foundation (Association since 2003) established in 1992, created the European Congenital Heart Defects Database (ECHDD), precursor of today’s EACTS Congenital Database.
+The European Congenital Heart Surgeons Foundation, which was established in 1992 and renamed as the European Congenital Heart Surgeons Association (ECHSA) in 2003, created the European Congenital Heart Defects Database (ECHDD), precursor of today’s ECHSA Congenital Database.

 The ECHDD was supervised by Martin Elliott and based at the Great Ormond Street Hospital For Sick Children, London, UK.

-In 1998 the ECHDD was moved to, for legal and logistical reasons, the Department of Cardio-thoracic Surgery, Children’s Memorial Health Institute, Warsaw, Poland under responsibility of Bohdan Maruszewski.
+In 2000, the ECHDD was moved, for legal and logistical reasons, to the Department of Cardiothoracic Surgery, Children’s Memorial Health Institute, Warsaw, Poland under the responsibility of Bohdan Maruszewski.

-Simultaneously since 1994 the substantial amount of work was done within the European Association for Cardio-Thoracic Surgery (EACTS) on establishing the EACTS Database named European Cardiothoracic Surgical Registry.
+Simultaneously, since 1994, a substantial amount of work was done within the European Association for Cardio-Thoracic Surgery (EACTS) on establishing the EACTS Database named European Cardiothoracic Surgical Registry (ECSUR).

-In September 1999 during EACTS Annual Meeting in Glasgow the final decision was made that ECHDD would become a part of the EACTS Database Project.
-At the same meeting an International Nomenclature for Congenital Heart Surgery was officially adopted; this was the outcome of one year work of the International Nomenclature and Database Committees for Congenital Heart Disease of both EACTS and the american Society of Thoracic Surgeons (STS).
+In September 1999, during the EACTS Annual Meeting in Glasgow, a decision was made that ECHDD would become a part of the EACTS Database Project under the new name EACTS Congenital Database.
+In the same time, an International Nomenclature for Congenital Heart Surgery was officially adopted; this was the outcome of one year’s work of the International Nomenclature and Database Committees for Congenital Heart Disease of both EACTS and the Society of Thoracic Surgeons (STS) in the USA.

 Over the course of eight meetings at several venues on both sides of the Atlantic, in 1998 and 1999, an International Nomenclature and Database Committee met with 36 experts from the membership of the EACTS, STS, AATS, AHA associated surgeons and cardiologists from the United States, Canada, Australia and Europe.

-The resulting the International Nomenclature for Congenital Heart Surgery including the Minimum Data Set of 21 items and the lists of 150 Diagnoses, 200 Procedures, 32 Complications, as well as 28 extra cardiac anomalies and 17 preoperative risk factors.
+These efforts resulted in the creation of the International Nomenclature for Congenital Heart Surgery, including the Minimum Data Set and the lists of Diagnoses, Procedures, Complications, as well as extra cardiac anomalies and preoperative risk factors encoded in the Database.

 This International Language for CHD fulfills the following expectations and requirements:

-Access to the Database - software, continued support and reports – is free of charge and available via Internet for all cardiothoracic units in Europe and worldwide.
+Access to the Database - software, continued support and reports – is available via Internet for all cardiothoracic units in Europe and worldwide, for a symbolic yearly participation fee which has been necessary to support the Database activities and development.

+Strict attention to data confidentiality in compliance with all current rules governs the function of the Database.
 No personal data contained in the ECHSA Congenital Database is accessible by an individual or institution.
-Only surgeons and centers know their own identities and those of their patients.
-Patient’s personal data are not transmitted at all and patient identification can be replaced with another number, before transmission to the Database.
+Only surgeons and centers know their own identity codes and those of their patients.
+Patient’s personal data are not transmitted at all, and patient identification can be replaced with another number at the Center of origin, before transmission of data to the Database.